 Now slowly turn down the gain until the oscillations stop.
 Leave the gain at this "barely stable" position.
 Hook a BNC-to-BNC cable from the function generator to the servo "SIGNAL" input.
-Turn on the function generator and adjust the amplitude to show 500mVpp (actual output will be 1Vpp).
+Turn on the function generator and adjust the amplitude to 1Vpp (probably have to set to 500mVpp).
 Listen to the servo motor.
 Is it trying to move back and forth 1000 times per second?
 It's not moving very far, is it?
 Why can't the mechanical system keep up?